If you want to take control of your brain, you have to know how to get dopamine naturally from sources that are natural and healthy.

 If you’re not productive and not motivated it’s because your carrot is in the wrong place.
-By which I mean that your dopamine is being released via the wrong channels.
+By which I mean that you are boosting dopamine levels through sources that are unnatural and unhealthy.

 Dopamine is the way your brain motivates itself to do something.